Live online course – starts 28 September.

 Establishing a safety culture begins at the top.
 It’s more than a box to be ticked.
 Senior leaders set the tone for their organisation and its process safety outcomes are a result of their engagement and focus.

-This course is aimed at senior executives and board members, helping you to explore real issues and exercise due diligence in process safety.
+This online course is aimed at senior executives and board members, helping you to explore real issues and exercise due diligence in process safety.

 This unique course combines facilitated discussions and interactive sessions which will enable participants to consider their access to information, their understanding of key issues and their ability to make cogent and timely decisions that respond to the concerns of the public, the regulator, staff, contractors and investors.